Manchester United: Qatari businessman Sheikh Jassim withdraws from process to buy club

 Sheikh Jassim's bid team had floated the possibility of withdrawing in May after a lack of progress since making an apparent final offer requested by the Glazers in April.

-Sheikh Jassim is understood to have raised his offer since then but it was not satisfactory for the Glazers despite being far more than the club's $3.3bn valuation on the New York Stock Exchange.
+Sheikh Jassim is understood to have raised his offer in June but it was not satisfactory for the Glazers despite being far more than the club's $3.3bn valuation on the New York Stock Exchange.

 The difference between the parties is over the valuation - which still leaves open the possibility of Sheikh Jassim being enticed back into the protracted process - as protests against the Glazers continue.